dansteves/TwitchChatBotIntegration/README.md

        3) The current game you are playing
        4) Your Twitch bot's username

+       Sample arguments.txt file:
-       Sample arguments.txt file (PLEASE MAKE SURE YOU UPDATE AND SAVE THIS FILE OR YOU WILL NOT CONNECT TO THE CORRECT CHANNEL):
+       (PLEASE MAKE SURE YOU UPDATE AND SAVE THIS FILE OR YOU WILL NOT CONNECT TO THE CORRECT CHANNEL)

        TwitchPlaysPokemon
        oauth:123a4bcdefghijklmn5678o9pqrst0
        Twitch Plays
        tpp

-4a) Open up cmd on Windows or the terminal on Linux and change the current directory to the folder that you unzipped 4b) compile Config.java and Bot.java
+4a) Open up cmd on Windows or the terminal on Linux and change the current directory to the folder that you unzipped \
+4b) compile Config.java and Bot.java \

 Windows:
 javac -cp ".;pircbot.jar" Config.java Bot.java